Here are the best quinoa bowl recipes to make eating healthy a breeze! This tasty whole grain is perfect for easy lunch and dinner recipes.

 Here at A Couple Cooks, we have two go-to methods for how to make quinoa.
 Here are links to both:

-- Stovetop Method: How to Make Quinoa Here’s our master recipe for how to make quinoa: complete with a video of us making perfect quinoa in our kitchen!
+- How to Cook Quinoa Here’s our master recipe for how to make quinoa: complete with a video of us making perfect quinoa in our kitchen!

 - Instant Pot Quinoa (Pressure Cooker) Did you know you can cook quinoa in a pressure cooker?
 The Instant Pot method works every time, and it’s a convenient hands off method.